deadlykam/CodeOptPro_Godot/README.md

 31. _Vector3 Vec.set_vec3(Vector3, float, float, float)_ - This method sets the target Vector3 axis values with the provided float values.
 It then returns the Vector3 without needing any extra _var_ variables.
 32. _Vector2 Vec.set_vec2(Vector2, float, float, float)_ - This method sets the target Vector2 axis values with the provided float values.
 It then returns the Vector2 without needing any extra _var_ variables.

+#### Variable Creator
+There are 2 ways to create a variable from any category.
+Below are the two ways.
+1. The first way is to right click any folder where you want to create a variable and then go to _Create New_ -> _Resource_

 ***